 Since 2019, the Apple Glass rumors and leaks have crept up in frequency, and it feels like every few months we get another big report detailing a possible release date and features.
 But so far, our faces remain devoid of Apple-branded smart specs.

-Currently, the Apple Glasses are looking like they'll release in 2022 - but this is just the most recent of a long string of posited windows, so it's hard to really know the truth.
+Currently, the Apple Glasses are looking like they'll release in 2022 – but this is just the most recent of a long string of posited windows, so it's hard to really know the truth.
 Meanwhile, Apple continues to release its typical suite of iPhones, iPads, Apple Watches, Macs, and Apple TVs.
 Heck, aside from the cancelled AirPower charging mat, there's no hint that Apple is even developing anything beyond its current lineup.

 We might not even see Apple Glasses from the company soon.
 A recent rumor suggested that Apple will release a pricey VR-focused headset first, potentially in 2022, with the AR-focused headset we presume to be the Apple Glasses following by 2023 at the earliest.

 So there's a lot of confusion and debate around when or even if we'll get Apple glasses, but the latest leaks suggest they might be announced before too long, but won't hit stores until a lot later.

 While you try and get your head around all that, let's take a look at all the Apple glasses leaks and rumors, as well as Apple's augmented reality background and why AR specs seemed like the next big move for the tech giant.

 - AR isn't just for eyewear: here's why augmented reality is the future of smart toys

 - What is it?
 A new Apple wearable, a pair of glasses using augmented reality tech

 - When is it out?
 May be announced in 2022